Facebook Skip to main content

 GPA Requirements

 Applicants should review our Class Profile for GPA averages for admitted students.
 Although Foster does not have a minimum requirement, a GPA of 3.0 (B) or better is generally the standard we look for in a competitive candidate.
 We holistically review all aspects of your application when making an admissions decision.
-Should your GPA fall below a 3.0 average, we closely evaluate your performance on the GMAT or GRE, as well as other aspects of your application, to assess your ability to succeed academically in our program.
+Should your GPA fall below a 3.0 average, we closely evaluate your performance on the GMAT, GMAT Focus Edition or GRE, as well as other aspects of your application, to assess your ability to succeed academically in our program.
 If you have specific concerns related to your undergraduate GPA, please contact one of our admissions counselors to discuss.

 Reporting your Grade Point Average